ashwinsabu01/AI-Avatar-Tutor/README.md

 ## Update env file

 update the .env file with your Gemini API key.
+Also update the avatar.js with you Google TTS key.

 ## Running the Application